-Your business plan will be the roadmap from which your new restaurant develops.
-No matter how much thought you’ve put into your concept or how many trusted colleagues have assured you of its greatness, you should write a business plan.
+Once you’ve studied those examples, it’s time to start writing your own.
+No matter how much thought you’ve put into your concept or how many trusted colleagues have assured you of its greatness, you must write a restaurant business plan.
 It will prove the viability of your concept to potential investors and provide them with a clear and engaging answer to the question: “Why does the world need this restaurant?”

 “The point of a business plan is to show that you’ve done your homework,” says Charles Bililies, owner of Souvla, a fine casual Greek restaurant in San Francisco that has received national acclaim since opening in the spring of 2014.